 Per California state law, we are publicly accountable to our students, their parents, and community members for how we spend the public moneys allotted to our school district.

 State law requires that school-level plans for programs funded through the Consolidated Application be consolidated in a Single Plan for Student Achievement (Education Code Section 64001), developed by school site councils with the advice of any applicable school advisory committees.
 LEA’s allocate NCLB funds to schools through the Consolidated Application for Title I, Part A, Title III (Limited English Proficient), and Title V (Innovative Programs/Parental Choice).
 LEA’s may elect to allocate other funds to schools for inclusion in school plans.
 The content of the school plan includes school goals, activities, and expenditures for improving the academic performance of students to the proficient level and above.
 The plan delineates the actions that are required for program implementation and serves as the school's guide in evaluating progress toward meeting the goals.
+The plans below were approved at our June 25, 2019 board meeting.

 The Local Control Accountability Plan describes the school district’s overall vision for students, annual goals, and specific actions the district will take to achieve the vision and goals.
 The LCAP focuses on eight areas identified as state priorities.